shackett/yeast_metabolism/README.md

   2. Using positioning files and flux information: draw a metabolic network in cytoscape and color reactions according to the flux carried.
 * metSty: Stores the positional information of metabolites nodes.
 * rxnSty: Stores the positional information of reaction nodes.

+** FBGA and FBGA_files **

+* FBGA.R: metabolites + enzyme ?= flux.
+Determine how well metabolite and enzyme experimental data can be aligned with flux levels.
+Optimal fitted Km values are chosen using a genetic algorithm where fitness is based on how closely predicted and observed fluxes are matched given parameter values and based upon prior distribution of parameter values.
+** FBGA_files **
+* brendaECtroll.py: using a list of E.C. numbers which contain largely measured species (enzymes and metabolites) determine previously measured values of Km, Ki and activators from BRENDA.
+This is done both for S. cerevisiae and across all organisms

 ---